 The lens performed favourably during my testing.
 It is a tad soft when fully open and at close distance (0.8 metres), but very sharp and crisp from f/4 onwards.
 I tested it also during an early winter day in the Swiss Alps, with a slightly overcast sky and snow.
 Under such circumstances, you have the light coming from everywhere.
 When the sun came out, I forced the lens into uncomfortable angles to the light.
 It worked better than expected, with its early 70s single-coating (see also the next episode which covers the Minolta CLE with its M-Rokkor 40/2).

 Hood, filter and a very special screw-in thread

-I always used the original hood – be sure to get one if you plan to buy the lens.
+I always used the original hood for my Leica CL analogue rangefinder review.
+Be sure to get one if you plan to buy the lens.
 It screws into the lens thread, which has the exotic dimensions of 39×0.75.
 That means the diameter would be fine for a standards 39-millimetre filter or screw-in-hood.
 But the pitch is different.
 If you force a standard E39 filter on it, you are likely to ruin the thread.

 Using the original hood is also the only way of working with filters, for example in black-and-white photography.
 You need series 5.5 filters.
 B+W have thrown them out of their programme even earlier than the series VII and VIII filters (necessary for the M Summiluxes 24 and 21).
 The German manufacturer Heliopan still made series 5.5 filters in 2020.
 My advice is – if you need one, do not wait.
 This source could also dry up soon.